-Join Barron Stone for an in-depth discussion in this video Error catching, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Error catching, part of Programming Foundations: Real-World Examples.

 - No matter how good of a programmer you are,…you will have errors in your code,…and there are two main types of errors that you'll encounter,…syntax errors and runtime exceptions.…Syntax, or parsing, errors are usually the first type…of problem you run into, and those are the little typos…and other mistakes that make your code invalid…so that it can't even be run.…And fortunately, those are pretty easy to handle.…Most development tools will instantly detect…syntax errors in your code, and they'll let you know…where there's a problem so you can go fix it.…Once you have a valid program,…the next worry are exceptions,…and these are the problems that occur…when your program is running,…and it tries to do something illegal,…like divide by zero.…

 Numerous issues can cause these exceptions,…so it's important to incorporate error handling…into your code to detect when these problems occur.…And in many cases, the program can take some sort…of action to recover from the error.…I've made a lot of phone calls today,…and my battery's almost dead.…

 - Class inheritance

 - Creating and combining sets

 - Storing data in dictionaries

 - If/else and switch statements

 - For vs. while loops

 - Polling and event-driven programming